joshyorko/Mini-IronRipper/README.md

 # dw-tesseract-ocr

-The `dw-tesseract-ocr` project is a Python-based application that uses both the `pdfminer` library and Optical Character Recognition (OCR) to process documents, extract text, and store the results in a SQLite database.
-It's primarily designed to handle PDF, MSG, Excel, and CSV files.
-It can also process Word documents by converting them into PDF format first.
+The `dw-tesseract-ocr` project is a Python-based application that uses Optical Character Recognition (OCR) to process documents, extract text, and store the results in a SQLite database.
+It's primarily designed to handle PDF and MSG files but can also process Word documents by converting them into PDF format first.
 Additionally, this application supports the conversion of image files into PDF and extraction of text from those files.

 ## Table of Contents